Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Visual decisions as classification tasks

 \section{Visual decisions as classification tasks}

-By ``visual decision'' we mean any task of detection, localization, categorization and recognition of objects \marginpar{ \sc objects} in images or video.
+By ``visual decision'' we mean tasks such as detection, localization, categorization and recognition of objects \marginpar{ \sc objects} in images or video.
 These are all {\em classification} problems, where in some cases the class is a singleton (recognition), in other cases it can be quite general depending on functional or semantic properties of objects (Figure \ref{fig-chairs}).
 Conceptually, they all require the evaluation and learning of the {\em likelihood} of the data (one or more images $I$) given the class label { $c$: $p(I|c)$.
 To simplify the narrative, we consider binary classifiers $c \in \{0, 1\}$ with equal prior probability $P(c) = \frac{1}{2}$.
 Generalizations are conceptually, although not computationally, straightforward.}

 A decision rule, or a classifier, is a function $\hat c: {\cal I} \rightarrow \{0, 1\}$ mapping the set of images onto labels.
 It is designed to keep the average loss from incorrect decisions small. { A loss function $\lambda: \{0, 1\}^2 \rightarrow \real^+; (\hat c, c) \mapsto \lambda(\hat c, c)$ maps two labels to a positive real value.
 We will consider, for simplicity, the symmetric $0-1$ loss, where $\lambda(\hat c, c) = 1-\delta(\hat c, c)$, where $\delta$ is Kronecker's delta, that is $1$ if the labels are the same, $0$ if they are different.
 The average loss, a.k.a. {\em conditional risk}, is given by \marginpar{ \sc risk} It can be shown \cite{dudaH73} that the decision rule that minimizes the conditional risk, that is